TerryV8/click-count/docs/terraform_vpc.md

 The above command will save the state of your infrastructure to the terraform.tfstate file.
 This file will be updated each time you run that above command.
-You can inspect the current state of your infrastructure by running:
+You can inspect the current state of your infrastructure at any moment by running:
 ```console
 "terraform show".
 ```